Eapwrk/murlix/README.md

   <img src="images/4uXezG0IQCWEzHA_lJtMMA.jpg" alt="Logo" width="200"/>
 </div>

-# Murlix - World of Warcraft Rotation Automation Tool 🧙‍♂️⚔️
+# Murlix - World of Warcraft Rotation Tool 🧙‍♂️⚔️

 Hello! 👋 Murlix is a rotation automation tool for World of Warcraft based on the [Hekili Priority Helper](https://www.curseforge.com/wow/addons/hekili) addon.
 The program automatically presses abilities according to Hekili's recommendations.
 Seeing the high prices for similar tools, I decided to share my version with the community. 💡